diejel/Ansible-Course-Notes/README.md

 If you try to run the previous command without -K ( sudo privilege ), will work too because we have already create the tux user file in sudoers.d directory

+### **In case we have a Vagrant environment ddeployment** ###

+- We must copy vagrant keys to our controller node
+- Connect to nodes in order to test and collect node public keys
+- Create a user with sudo rights (wheel or sudo group)
+- Key generation for vagrant in order to log in as "known" on remote nodes and distribution of this key to nodes.
+- Adjust config for using private key.
+-

 ### Listing Ansible Documentation Modules  ###

 `$ ansible-doc -l`

 `$ ansible-doc user` -> For viewing about user module documentation